Today's Bible Reading: Luke 11

 Jesus' teachings in Luke make clear that we are in a spiritual battle.
 The battle involves prayer, the Holy Spirit, loyalties, and perseverance.
 It involves repentance and attitudes.
 Many details of the spiritual battle are difficult to discern, but one truth is abundantly clear: God blesses those who hear and keep the word of God!

 Can success in the spiritual battle really be so easy -- simply hear and obey God's Word?
 Are we among those who want some difficult or amazing thing, as did Naaman in the Old Testament (2 Kings 5)?
 Are we among the throngs who seek the spectacular?
 Are we less than satisfied with the simple admonition to keep the word of God?
 Notice how this theme continues in the next paragraph which describes those who would prefer to see miraculous signs rather than to accept the simple teaching of the Bible.

 Heavenly Father, we ask your help as we wage the spiritual battle that surrounds us.
-We ask your strength that we might hear and keep your word.
+We ask your strength so that we might hear and keep your word.
 We ask your presence as we seek to develop the mind of Christ.
-We humbly repent believing that your word convicts us, and we ask your forgiveness, in Jesus' name, Amen.
+We humbly repent, believing that your word convicts us, and we ask your forgiveness, in Jesus' name, Amen.